Classic Motorcycle Build

 Norton Commando Remove Fork Tubes

-Although the most common reason for front fork removal is to replace leaking seals, the fork tubes on this 1974 Commando were badly pitted from years of sitting and needed to be replaced.
+Although the most common reason for removal is to replace leaking seals, the fork tubes on this 1974 Commando were badly pitted from years of sitting and needed to be replaced.

 Norton Commando restoration

-This article covers fork tube removal on 1972 and later Commando models.
+This article details fork tube removal on 1972 and later Commando models.

 To read about how to disassemble forks click here.